Grace Beside Me: Filming

 Production for Grace Beside Me began in July 2017, being filmed over eleven weeks in the Scenic Rim Region in South East Queensland.
 The series was filmed on the Traditional Lands of the Mununjali and Ugarapul People.
 The fictional town of Laurel Dale was created through the use of buildings and landmarks from Boonah and Beaudesert.
 Local townspeople were used as extras during filming, and the cast were invited to a welcoming ceremony held by Beaudesert Elders.
 The series was directed by Lynn-Maree Danzey, Nicholas Verso and Beck Cole.
 Kyliric Masella was announced to be playing Fuzzy Mac, with Mairehau Grac and Tjiirdm McGuire as supporting characters Tui and Yar respectively.
 Masella became close with her co-stars, who she shared a house with while filming.
 The cast were also required to complete school work during production.

 The theme song, "Grace Beside Me", was composed by Amanda Brown and Emily Wurramara and performed by Wurramara.

 The series premiered on NITV on 16 February 2018.
 It later premiered on ABC Me on 8 July 2018 and on Disney Channel on 5 March 2019.

 Episodes

+Release and distribution

+The series premiered on NITV on 16 February 2018 and later aired on ABC Me.

+The series is distributed internationally by 9 Story Media Group.